Plexlogic/developer/docs/webhooks.md

 ## Technical details

-We don’t 100% guarantee the events are sent in order, but we do have a `createdAt` timestamp on all the events.
+- We don’t 100% guarantee the events are sent in order, but we do have a `createdAt` timestamp on all the events.
+- For each POST request for an event, we have a 5 second timeout.

-When an event fails to be sent to your endpoint, we retry a few times.
-TODO ????
+- When an event fails to be sent to your endpoint, we retry three times every 2 seconds.